conniedc1206/my-book-space-app/README.md

 * Used Google Books API to make GET requests for a book's thumbnail URL (performed search by title)

 ## Challenges/Future Improvements
+* Validation/encryption for user signup/login:
+    * challenge: checking new user’s inputs/keeping user’s data secure
+    * future improvements: adding validations and encryptions to the signup/login components
+         * using Rails for user validation: presence, uniqueness, format, length
+         * using Rails for password validation:  has_secure_password, minimum password standards
+         * using bcrypt-ruby gem: allowing us to easily store a secure hash of your users' passwords
+* Error handling for signup/login page:
+    * challenge: empty fields for text inputs still allowed signup and login to proceed, incorrect password inputs
+         * added “required” in all text fields (from MUI), added .error to fetch requests
+* book image url from Google Books API:
+    * future improvement: make requests more efficient
+* A progress bar based on a goal set by user
+* Using different route paths in Navigation:
+    * challenge: deciding where to place each route in components
+    * future improvement: utilizing each specific path and rendering with it’s given name

 ## Avaliable Scripts
 * Fork and clone our [frontend repository](https://github.com/conniedc1206/phase-3-project-react-frontend) onto your local environment: